RPG-Paper-Maker/RPG-Paper-Maker/README.md

 [![Build](https://travis-ci.org/RPG-Paper-Maker/RPG-Paper-Maker.svg?branch=develop)](https://travis-ci.org/RPG-Paper-Maker/RPG-Paper-Maker)
 [![Build](https://ci.appveyor.com/api/projects/status/iee74loc36pu1r0t?svg=true)](https://ci.appveyor.com/project/Wano-k/rpg-paper-maker)

-RPG Paper Maker is a free game making engine allowing you to create a 3D universe with many 2D sprites and even 3D objects using a simple interface (just like the RPG Maker series), RPG Paper Maker gives you a way to create RPGs in a full 3D world as simply as it is in 2D!
-RPG Paper Maker comes packed with cool retro inspired graphic assets for you to use in your own projects.
+RPG Paper Maker is a game making engine, free for non commercial use, allowing you to create a 3D universe with many 2D sprites and even 3D objects using a simple interface for all available platforms: Windows, Linux, and MacOS.

 ## Project organization
 The [organization](https://github.com/RPG-Paper-Maker) contains some independent repositories.
 If you want to fork several repositories, **you should put them all in the same parent root**.
 Example: